Warning signs of Addiction

 - Do you continue using drugs despite a steady accumulation of negative consequences in interpersonal relationships, at work or school, and potentially with the law?

 If you answered ‘yes’ to more than half of the above-listed questions, you may be afflicted with a drug addiction.
 Of course, determining whether or not you are a drug addict is no small task.
 Throughout most of your using, you have likely been expending quite a bit of time and energy convincing yourself that you ‘have it under control’ and that you ‘can stop whenever you want’.
 Therefore, when it comes time to admit to yourself that you may actually have a problem with drugs, you will need to break through the thick wall of denial that you have spent months or years tirelessly constructing.
 Keep in mind that there is no shame in admitting that you need help, and that your state of being will likely begin to improve as soon as you start taking action.
-Even if you remain completely unsure as to whether or not you require outside help, please feel free to call us at Maui Recovery today at 800-919-2066 for more information on drug addiction and Hawaii drug rehab options.
+Even if you remain completely unsure as to whether or not you require outside help, please feel free to call us at Maui Recovery today at 800-919-2066 for more information on drug addiction and Hawaii drug addiction recovery options.